reab5555/Doctor-Search-Assistant/README.md

-# 🩺 Doctor Search Assistant
+# 🩺 Doctor Search Assistant (Hebrew Version)

 **Doctor Search Assistant** is a user-friendly, GUI-based tool designed to help users find relevant doctors based on their specific questions or queries.
-Whether you're searching for a cardiologist in your city or a pediatrician specializing in a niche area, this tool makes it quick and easy.

 ---